Petr Kop

-Petr Kop (15 February 1937 - 27 January 2017) was a Czech volleyball player who competed for Czechoslovakia in the 1964 Summer Olympics and in the 1968 Summer Olympics.
+Petr Kop (15 February 1937 – 27 January 2017) was a Czech volleyball player who competed for Czechoslovakia in the 1964 Summer Olympics and in the 1968 Summer Olympics.
 He was born in Prague.

 In 1964, Kop was part of the Czechoslovak team that won the silver medal in the Olympic tournament.
 He played in six matches.

-Four years later, Kop won the bronze medal with the Czechoslovakian team in the 1968 Olympic tournament.
+Four years later, Kop won the bronze medal with the Czechoslovak team in the 1968 Olympic tournament.
 He played in seven matches.

 Kop played in the Italian volleyball league for Virtus Pallavolo Bologna.